rvelhote/opennode-magento/README.md

 1. Run `composer install`
 2. Run `npm install` and then `npm run watch`
+3. Run `bash shell/docker.bash` to setup some custom docker containers for development
-3. Run `docker-compose up` to setup an environment
+4. Run `docker-compose up` to setup an environment
-4. You should add the following lines to your hosts file `127.0.0.1 development.opennode.co db mailhog`
+5. You should add the following lines to your hosts file `127.0.0.1 development.opennode.co db mailhog`
-5. [Download](https://anonymousfiles.io/f/magento-sample-data.zip) the Magento Sample Data.
+6. [Download](https://anonymousfiles.io/f/magento-sample-data.zip) the Magento Sample Data.
 You don't have to use the sample data of course but that means you wil have to create products and categories yourself
-6. Extract the sample data and copy the resulting folder to the *data* folder
+7. Extract the sample data and copy the resulting folder to the *data* folder
-7. Run `bash shell/install.bash` from the root directory of the project.
+8. Run `bash shell/install.bash` from the root directory of the project.
 This will setup a default Magento store with actual products and categories.
 All products will be discounted by 99% to make sure you don't spend all your Testnet coins.
 It will also ask you to input your development key which you should get from your account at OpenNode